- Making sure new medicines are safe

 Assemblywoman Lampitt has been a leading voice in New Jersey's efforts to combat bullying, and she was a prime sponsor of the Anti-Bullying Bill of Rights, in addition to sponsoring innovative legislation that would create support systems to stop bullying before it starts.
 Assemblywoman Lampitt has continued to raise awareness about teen suicide prevention.
 She authored the law to reduce teen “sexting” in a way that prioritizes education over prosecution--an effort that has drawn national attention and has since been copied by other states.

 In 2005, Assemblywoman Lampitt participated in the Clean Elections program, designed to empower the public by removing the appearance of special interest influence from legislative elections, as part of the first team in history to be named “Clean Candidates.”
 Assemblywoman Lampitt believes our democracy benefits when more citizens participate in the legislative process, and she has supported measures to further empower the public in this area.

 Originally born in Natick, Massachusetts, Assemblywoman Lampitt has made her home in Cherry Hill for two decades.
 She received a degree in Culinary Arts and Management from Johnson & Wales University.
-Employed by the University of Pennsylvania for more than thirty years, Assemblywoman Lampitt currently serves as the Director of Business Services, Hospitality Services.
-Her work on campus steering committees has been recognized as outstanding, and her major contribution includes serving on the Committee for Manufacturer Responsibility, which oversees university products and ensures they are produced according to fair and equitable labor guidelines.
+Employed by the University of Pennsylvania for almost 34 years, Assemblywoman Lampitt currently serves as the Director of Business Services, Hospitality Services.
+She has been acknowledged by her peers and the institution as a model of excellence winner for Supervisor, and for her participation in the ARCH building renovation and Quaker Days program for newly admitted students.

 Assemblywoman Lampitt and her husband, Charles, reside in Cherry Hill.
 They have two children.